mattysparkles/Rebel_Codex/README.md

 # ⚡🧠 The Rebel Codex
-**A curated collection of projects, principles, and philosophies by Sparkles &amp; Sage.
+**A curated collection of projects, principles, and philosophies by Sparkles & Sage.
 Welcome to the edge of open-source rebellion.**

 📅 *Last updated: June 27, 2025*